Datagirlcmr/Weather-App/README.md

 # Weather App
-This project involves implementing aynchronous javascript via aync/await and Promises to build a weather forecase app from the openweather site API.
+This project involves implementing aynchronous javascript via async/await and Promises to build a weather forecast app from the openweather site API.

 ## Live Demo Link